-Book via this website or Facebook page for a 10% discount!
+Book via this website or our Facebook page

 The European regulation No. 2016/679 of 27 April 2016, or General Data Protection Regulation (GDPR), will come into force on 25 May 2018.
 Basically this new law replaces the Data Protection Act.
 This is a European wide law and as such affects how we use and store information we receive from guests and enquirers.
 It covers all data, whether electronic or paper based.